AuxData-ai/mcp-golang/README.md

 </div>

 # mcp-golang

-mcp-golang is an unofficial implementation of the [Model Context Protocol](https://modelcontextprotocol.io/) in Go.
+This is a fork of [https://github.com/metoro-io/mcp-golang](https://github.com/metoro-io/mcp-golang) To get a fast fix for the http_client reading json mcp-golang is an unofficial implementation of the [Model Context Protocol](https://modelcontextprotocol.io/) in Go.

 Write MCP servers and clients in golang with a few lines of code.